IAmMarcelJung/fabulous-board-example/README.md

 ## Prerequisites

-The upload process is based on a script calling on micropython modules, so you need to install [mpy-cross](https://pypi.org/project/mpy-cross/) and [mpremote](https://pypi.org/project/mpremote).
+The upload process is based on a script calling micropython modules, so you need to install [mpy-cross](https://pypi.org/project/mpy-cross/) and [mpremote](https://pypi.org/project/mpremote).
 If you do not have a bitstream yet, you first have to generate it using FABulous.